Planned maintenance window FAQ

 - Environment admins

-- Other people who are specified in the list during deployment or through the Notify button on the Environment details pane
+- Other people who are specified in the list during deployment or through the Notify button on the environment details page in Microsoft Dynamics Lifecycle Services (LCS)

 How do I report an issue that is identified during validation of the updates that were applied to the environment?